HW-PlayersPatch/Development/Props/Change List.md

 - Added an Observer mode to spectate multiplayer matches.
 - Added an AI Attack Damage adjuster to multiplayer and player vs cpu.
 This can be used to increase the AI's attack damage for a more challenging game.
 - Addressed HWR's major Cross Race Docking Bug.
 Fighters and corvettes will now only dock with ships from their own race.
 Previously, regenerated Hiigaran/Vaygr ships would be unable to launch from Kushan/Taiidan Repair Corvettes, Support Frigates, and Resource Controllers leading to major lag and multiple glitches.
+- Kushan/Taiidan repair units now have a continous beam like hw1c
 - Kushan Ion Cannon Frigates are now pronounced correctly as 'Cannon', previously they were being pronounced as 'Cannit'.
 - Minor: Expert Taiidan AI now harvests resources at the same rate as the other races. (it was 10% higher for some odd reason)
 - Minor: Improved compatibility for mods.
 (Created a playerspatch_util.lua file, separate from scar_util.lua)